Welcome! How can we help?

 Have a designated place to go where you’ll be safe in an emergency, and include your neighbors in the plan.
 If a disaster affects your area and you’d like to help, you can list your space for free.

-Remember: in case of emergency or if you feel your personal safety is threatened, always contact the local police or emergency services first.
+- Remember: In an emergency situation, or if your personal safety is threatened, contact local police or emergency services immediately.